VGsss/Pong3DwTraking.JS-and-WebRTC/README.md

 It's use the webcam to track anything yellow and use as a controller in the game.

 To start, click inside the game.

+Doesn't work anymore in Chrome, please use Firefox.